mauricioribeiro/mathboard/README.md

-# mathpy
+# mathboard
-A fun library to make calculations
+A fun library to make math operations